 Uncontrollable sleep attacks—These involuntary episodes tend to last between 3–30 minutes.
 They may occur periodically throughout every day, but may also be brought on by certain triggers, such as:

 Warm environmentHeavy mealsBoring and/or sedentary occupations

 Cataplexy—A sudden and complete loss of muscle tone and strength.
-Cataplexy is often brought on by:
+Cataplexy can occur at any time during the day and is often brought on by: